luca-cibinel/gicf/README.md

 The package also implements some helper functions which allow to compute the maximum value of the parameters $\kappa$ and $\lambda$ for which the solution is not trivial.

+# A unified approach to penalized likelihood estimation of covariance matrices in high dimensions

 ## Reproducibility

 Inside the folder `Simulations and analysis` there are the files used to perform both the simulation studies and the analysis on the sonar data.
-These uses a local implementation of GICF (equivalent to the `gicf` package), contained in the folder `Simulations and analysis/gicf`.
+These use a local implementation of GICF (equivalent to the `gicf` package), contained in the folder `Simulations and analysis/gicf`.
 When executing the R scripts, the working directory should be set to the directory of the script.

 ### Simulation studies
 The folder `Simulations and analysis/simulations` contains the simulated data and the R scripts of the simulation studies: